-Figure 5: Performance of ph-AFQMC, DFT functionals (QZ basis), and DLPNO-CCSD(T_0) (extrapolated with TZ/QZ basis sets) for prediction of experimental adiabatic gas-phase ionization energies for metallocenes.
+Figure 5: Performance of ph-AFQMC, DFT functionals (QZ basis), and DLPNO-CCSD( $T_0$ ) (extrapolated with TZ/QZ basis sets) for prediction of experimental adiabatic gas-phase ionization energies for metallocenes.
 The range is limited to deviations of -15 to 15 kcal/mol.
 The BP86 value for Mn(Cp)2 and the DSD-PBEP86 value for Co(Cp)2 are beyond of the range of the plot with deviations of about -20 and -25 kcal/mol, respectively.
 The gray band indicates the uncertainty of the experiments i.e. 1.5 kcal/mol.
+The errors are given in both units of kcal/mol (lefthand axis) and kJ/mol (righthand axis).